 What does an Addiction Counselor in Arkansas do?
 What is Their Job Role?

-Helping people overcome their addictions and manage stress in healthier ways is the number one goal of the substance abuse counselor.
+Helping people overcome their addictions and manage stress in healthier ways is the number one goal of an Arkansas substance abuse counselor.
 Counselors start by evaluating an addicted person's physical and mental behaviors, which is the first step in writing an appropriate treatment plan.

-Upon evaluation, substance abuse counselors help the client put together a plan to get clean and stay clean.
+Upon evaluation, Arkansas substance abuse counselors help the client put together a plan to get clean and stay clean and manage their disorder.
 Counselors put together a complete recovery plan, as well as identify the roadblocks and behaviors that stand in the way of staying on their course of treatments.

 Counselors don't just work with the person dealing with alcoholism or drug abuse, they also help the family cope with their loved one's addiction and help them develop the strategies needed to deal with the client's problem and support them through the challenges ahead.